r0bot/twitterStore/README.md

 ## Twitter Store
 ===========

 Web app that allows users to save favorite tweets.
+Live [Demo](http://twitterstore-twistedsynapse.rhcloud.com/)

 ##### How To Install :
 1. Clone this repository in a folder.